tom-b001/totally/README.md

 # Shopping Budget Scanner

 A native iOS app for keeping a shopping trip under budget.
-Point the phone at an Aldi shelf label, and the app reads the price and product name straight off the label with on-device text recognition (OCR) — no barcodes — and adds it to an itemised basket with a running total measured against a budget you set for the trip.
+Point the phone at an shelf label, and the app reads the price and product name straight off the label with on-device text recognition (OCR) — no barcodes — and adds it to an itemised basket with a running total measured against a budget you set for the trip.